 Home insurance types are broken down into eight main categories, HO-1 through HO-8.
 For homeowners in Ohio, unless your home type calls for a specific policy form (such as a mobile home or older home), you will likely want an HO-3 policy with specific add-ons suited to your area and property.

 In Ohio, tornadoes, ice and snow, and floods are worth being protected from, but things like hurricanes and earthquakes are unlikely to present a risk.
 For the most part, this state suffers less home-threatening natural disasters than most, which is part of why their average annual home insurance premium is so much lower than the national average.

 Common causes of home insurance losses in Ohio

 Ohio runs less risk for home insurance loss than most states, but there are still some risks you want to protect yourself from.
 Tornadoes, ice and snow and flooding are at the top of things you should consider that aren’t likely to be covered in your basic home insurance policy.
-Below you can see the national averages for causes of insurance loss.
 Choosing the right hazard insurance is key to making sure your policy protects your property thoroughly.

 Frequently asked questions

 What is the best homeowners insurance in Ohio?

 Buckeye Insurance Group gave us the lowest quote of any of our five Ohio homeowners insurance companies.
 Your own quote will vary, and depends on factors including the age and condition of your home, your own credit rating, and even the distance of your home from a fire hydrant.

 How do I get homeowners insurance in Ohio?

 Select the company that you have chosen and go to its website.
 From there, the provider will give you options for applying online, over the phone or in-person.